-If the current incidence of disease and the 14th coordinated population projection of the Federal Statistical Office (Statistisches Bundesamt) of Germany (G2L2W2, moderate development) are taken as a basis, an increase in the number of cases by about 30% to about 20,000 new cases (2050) can be expected in the next 30 years due to the shift in age structures of the population.
-In reality, however, the increase is likely to be smaller because of declining disease rates.
+Based on the current incidence of the disease and the 14th coordinated population projection of the Federal Statistical Office (G2L2W2, moderate development), the number of cases can be expected to increase by around 30% to around 20,000 new cases (2050) over the next 30 years, solely due to the shift in the age structure of the population.
+In reality, however, the increase is likely to be lower due to falling disease rates.